knaidu/problem-solving/linked_lists/median_in_a_circular_list.md

 ## Solution
 - Parse through the list until you find the smallest node in the linked list or find the breaking point, where the list is no longer increasing.
-- While parsing count the number of nodes
+- While parsing count the number of nodes.
 - Now advance n/2 nodes from the breaking point to find the median.